 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-I know, your only question is how to get rid of them.
-But its also important to know our enemies before attacking them.
+I know, your only question is how to get rid of it.
+But it’s also important to know our enemies before attacking them.

 When the toilet is left unused for a long time, the water sits in and reacts with the air.
 This often is the reason.
-But sometimes, the minerals from the water or the chemicals that you used to clean it, may also lead to its formation.
+But sometimes, the minerals from the water or the chemicals that you used to clean it may also lead to the formation of this stain.

 Either way, you should not leave it untreated.
 If you choose to ignore it, it will lead to discoloration of your tank.
-Sometimes, the growing mold may also cause health hazards.
+And if it’s mold, it may also cause health hazards.

-Now let’s move on to the ways to clean them off and keep your morning-pal safe.
-I mean, its the first place you go to every morning right?
+Now let’s move on to the ways to clean the toilet tank and keep your morning-pal safe.
+I mean, it’s the first place you visit every morning right?

 Step 1- Empty the tank